sahiliamsso/docs/source/admin-guide/saml.md

     * ID: The entityID of the remote ID/ADFS

-        - Example: `https:<hostname_of_gluu_server>/idp/shibboleth`
+        - Example: `https:nest.gluu.org/idp/shibboleth`

-    * Friendly Name: There is no particular format for this field, use anything
+    * Friendly Name: Provide a human-readable name, like an organization or site name.

-    * Metadata URL: Keep it blank, we will upload metadata
+    * Metadata URL: Leave this field blank, we will upload metadata

-    * Metadata Timeout: Keep it as it is.
+    * Metadata Timeout: Leave this field as is.

-    * Metadata File: Download metadata of remote IDP/ADFS and upload that XML file.
+    * Metadata File: Download the remote IDPs metadata and upload that XML file.

-        - Example: The metadata for Gluu IdP can be downloaded using `wget -c https:<hostname_of_gluu_server>/idp/shibboleth`
+        - Example: The metadata for a Gluu IDP can be downloaded using `wget -c https:<hostname_of_gluu_server>/idp/shibboleth`

-    * Trust Certificate File: Grab the SAML cert from remote IDP/ADFS and upload that x509 certificate
+    * Trust Certificate File: Get the SAML cert from the remote IDP and upload that x509 certificate

-        - Example: You will get the SAML certificate from Gluu Server's metadata link or available inside `/etc/certs/shibIDP.crt`
+        - Example: You can get a Gluu Server's SAML certificate in the metadata or in `/etc/certs/shibIDP.crt`

-    * NameIDFormat: SAML2 URI nameID format if remote IDP is a Gluu Server otherwise ask for their nameID format.
+    * NameIDFormat: If the remote IDP is a Gluu Server use SAML2 URI nameID format.
+If not ask for the nameID format.

         - Example: `urn:oasis:names:tc:SAML:2.0:nameid-format:transient`